 I can still remember the first time that I saw someone use a chisel on stone.
-I was still in heavy construction at the time, working on bridge decks,expansion joints..stuff like that.
+I was still in heavy construction at the time, working on bridge decks and more with the use of services from sites like https://deckhero.ca/.
 Occasionally, the company would have granite curbing that needed to be set on the bridge parapet wall and it was always the same crew.
 I always want to learn new things, so when the opportunity came for me to work with them I grabbed it.
 The crew was mostly made up of Peruvians and they had a knack for working with the granite.
 I watched as a line was traced on the stone with the chisel….up and down, up and down.
 Then they would slide a 2×4 under the curb and to one side of the line.
 Next, they would tap the line and then POW!
 One sharp hit and the stone broke in half, right along the line.
 This was new to me since the only stonework I had seen done was fieldstone work and no chiseling at all.

 It was about a year later that I started apprenticing for a stonemason.
 I got to use the chisels, learn different techniques and made a lot of rubble while learning.
 We did mostly granite work and so I had plenty of practice..he even let me take a chisel home and practice.